-If more than one portrait subject or more than one eye is detected, ◀ and ▶ icons will appear on the focus point, and you will be able to position the focus point over a different face or eye by pressing 5 or 6.
-If the subject looks away after their face is detected, the focus point will move to track their motion.

-During playback, you can zoom in on the face or eye used for focus by pressing \$.
+- Faces detected when Face detection on is selected are similarly indicated by a yellow focus point. - If AF-C is selected for focus mode, or if the camera is shooting using AF-C when AF-A is selected for focus mode, the focus point will light yellow when faces or eyes are detected. - If AF-S is selected for focus mode, or if the camera is shooting using AF-S when AF-A is selected for focus mode, the focus point will turn green when the camera focuses. - If more than one human face or eye is detected, < and > icons will appear on the focus point.
+You will be able to position the focus point over a different face or eye by pressing € or €. - If the subject looks away after their face is detected, the focus point will move to track their motion. - During playback, you can zoom in on the face or eye used for focus by pressing ®.

-▼ Face/Eve-Detection AF
+V Face/Eye-Detection AF

-Eye detection is not available in movie mode.
-Eye and face detection may not perform as expected if:

-- the subject's face occupies a very large or very small proportion of the frame. - the subject's face is lit too brightly or too poorly, - the subject is wearing glasses or sunglasses. - the subject's face or eyes are obscured by hair or other objects, or - the subject moves excessively during shooting.
+- Eye detection is not available in movie mode. - Eyes or faces may not be detected as expected if: - the subject's face occupies a very large or very small proportion of the frame, - the subject's face is lit too brightly or too poorly, - the subject is wearing glasses or sunglasses, - the subject's face or eyes are obscured by hair or other objects, or - the subject moves excessively during shooting.